 \section{Experimental Evaluation and Results}

-To validate the efficiency of SLPR, we conducted both formal theoretical operational cost analysis and experimental benchmark results.
-We compare the performance of the SLPR against Base-$n$ Radix Sort (BNRS), standard Base-10 Radix Sort (Baseline Radix Sort) and optimized comparison-based sort from the C++ standard library, \texttt{std::sort}.
+To validate the efficiency of SP-LSD, we conducted both formal theoretical operational cost analysis and experimental benchmark results.
+We compare the performance of the SP-LSD against Base-$n$ Radix Sort (BNRS), standard Base-10 Radix Sort (Baseline Radix Sort) and optimized comparison-based sort from the C++ standard library, \texttt{std::sort}.